 As an adult, Kunta Kinte’s continued efforts to escape slavery resulted in his being maimed.
 After being captured by slave catchers, they chopped off half of his foot.
 He met and married Bell (Madge Sinclair), and the couple had a daughter named Kizzy (Leslie Uggams).
 Kizzy was sold to Tom Moore (Chuck Connors), a plantation owner from North Carolina.
-Moore raped Kizzy, and she has a child named Chicken George Moore, played by Ben Vereen.
+Moore raped Kizzy, and she had a child, Chicken George.

-Roots’ success led to the development of another miniseries based on the last seven chapters of Haley’s novel called Roots: The Next Generations, which aired from February 18, 1979 to February 24, 1979.
+Roots’ success led to the development of another miniseries based on the last seven chapters of Haley’s novel Roots: The Next Generations, which aired February 18-24, 1979.
 This miniseries extended the family’s history from Reconstruction to the 1960s.
 In 1988, a television film, Roots: The Gift, aired with Burton and Gossett reprising their roles from the original miniseries.
-Alex Haley passed away on February 10, 1992, leaving his novel about his paternal grandmother, Queen Jackson Haley incomplete.
+Alex Haley passed away on February 10, 1992, leaving his novel about his paternal grandmother, Queen Jackson Haley, incomplete.
 It was later finished by David Stevens and published with the title Queen: The Story of an American Family.
-This book was also was adapted as a miniseries, Alex Haley’s Queen, with Halle Berry in the title role.
+This book was also adapted as a miniseries, Alex Haley’s Queen, with Halle Berry in the title role.
 In 2016, a remake of the original 1977 miniseries was broadcast on the History Channel.